SysKitTeam/docs-point/docs/governance-and-automation/security-compliance-checks/workspaces-with-expired-sharing-links.md

   * Click the button to open the Workspaces with Expired Sharing Links policy settings and select from one of the available automation options.
   * **Syskit Point can automatically remove expired sharing links and resolve the vulnerability**, which is the recommended option here.

-:::info
+:::warning
+* **Please note!**\
-* **It can take up to 24 hours for the vulnerabilities to appear on the Security & Compliance dashboard and for the expired sharing links to be deleted if the automatic resolving option is selected.**
+**It can take up to 24 hours for the vulnerabilities to appear on the Security & Compliance dashboard and for the expired sharing links to be deleted if the automatic resolving option is selected.**
 :::

 ![Workspaces with Expired Sharing Links](../../../static/img/security-compliance-checks-workspaces-with-expired-sharing-links.png)